DoSomething/longshot/readme.md

 In order to run tests, you need to have created the `longshot_testing` database.
 Then, go to the project directory in vagrant and run `vendor/bin/phpunit`.
 Tests run automatically on PRs as well.

 Pro-tip: If you are debugging tests and crash in the middle, the tests will not get to the step where they roll back all the migrations on the testing database.
 Not rolling back means that if you try to run the tests again, it will crash because there are unexpected tables in there.
 So, if you crash during a test, you will need to manually drop those tables before running again :runner:

+### Using Longshot

+The seeded scholarship opened in 2014 and closed in 2020, so you will see "Apply" in the upper right corner and can click that to create a new account as an applicant.
+To log in as an admin, use one of the seeded admin accounts.

 ***